 Thesis: The Impact of NAFTA on Mexico’s Economic Performance and its Social and Environmental Progress (Grade: 1,0)

-Glass, L.-M., & Newig, J. (2019 – in press).
+Glass, L.-M., & Newig, J. (2019).
 Governance for achieving the Sustainable Development Goals: How important are participation, policy coherence, reflexivity, adaptation and democratic institutions?
-Earth System Governance, 1-14 [Free Open Access Content].
+Earth System Governance, 2, 100031 [free open access content].